PoojaChoudhary-01/boston_housing_price_prediction/README.md

-# boston_housing_price_prediction
-Predict house prices using Boston Housing dataset with Linear Regression.
-Includes EDA, heatmap, model building, and evaluation using MAE and visualization.
 # 🏡 Boston Housing Price Prediction
 This project uses the classic **Boston Housing dataset** to build a **Multiple Linear Regression** model for predicting house prices.
 It includes **exploratory data analysis (EDA)**, **correlation analysis**, **model training**, and **evaluation** using key performance metrics.

 ---